Skip to main content

 Discovery via JAR Scanning

-When the server starts — or when you run /hrtk scan — the TestDiscoveryEngine iterates every loaded JavaPlugin, opens its JAR file, and scans every .class entry for HRTK annotations.
+When the server starts - or when you run /hrtk scan - the discovery engine looks through every loaded plugin’s JAR file to find classes with HRTK annotations like @HytaleTest.

 TestDiscoveryEngine.scanAll()